Kristina01111000/Drws_site/README.md

 11/7
  - look at the facebook group to see if the images look good
-- Get new photo for syracuse natural healing.com on the site, from dr w, crop it under the wood thing
 - Fix typo in the 40Q question
 - Get app file from dr w and see what it looks like, send him comments
 - Write some comments for the wellness check chat